Wojtke7/Remitly-Internship-2024/README.md

 ## Usage
 - User has at his disposal directory with sample JSON files to check how the script works.
-- Only place in code, that requires changes is `file_path` variable.
+- Only place in code, that requires changes is `file_path` variable in **main.py** file .
 User needs to enter correct file path to check other samples or own JSON files.
 - To execute the script go into **root** directory and type in terminal `python3 main.py`.
   ### Tests
 - When someone wishes to make changes in code, it is recommended to run prepared unit tests, to inspect if adjustments did not affect the script functionality correctness.